bnidevs/HanSolo/README.md

 Precondition: takes one array of integers *arr*

 Function: finds maximum of *arr*
-			places found element into the front of a new array *rtrnArr* repeat until *arr* is empty
+			removes found element from *arr* and places it into the front of a new array *rtrnArr*
+			repeat until *arr* is empty

 Postcondition: *arr*/*rtrnArr* is sorted